pscripps/alpr-navigator/README.md

 # ALPR Navigator

 50-state coverage of Automatic License Plate Reader statutes.
-Two tracks: **private enterprise** and **law enforcement**.
-Built by a privacy lawyer with direct domain expertise.
+Two tracks: **private enterprise/personal** and **law enforcement**. .

 ## What this is

-An interactive tool for product managers, in-house counsel, and compliance teams making go/no-go deployment decisions on ALPR technology across US jurisdictions.
+An interactive tool for product managers, in-house counsel, compliance teams, or anyone wanting to understand ALPR statutes.

 Each state entry covers:
 - Deployment status (Prohibited → Consult Legal → Specific Uses Only → Permitted → No Specific Law)